May 5, 2023

 Sustainable fashion design is even harder to trace

-If all that isn’t enough, actually tracing green factories and sustainable vendors is near on impossible, with greenwashing common place in the industry.
+If all that isn’t enough, tracing sustainable vendors is nearly impossible, with greenwashing commonplace.

-After all, unless a brand has a man on the inside of a factory do they know it’s sustainable all the time.
+After all, unless a brand has a man inside of a factory, do they know it’s sustainable all the time?

 What we think of sustainability is a myth.
-Even if a brand want’s to source sustainability it’s incredibly hard to do so.
-When we visit a factory one day it might be ok, but we have no idea what goes on when we leave.
+Even if a brand wants to source sustainability, it’s incredibly hard to do so.
+When we visit a factory one day, it might be okay, but we have no idea what happens when we leave.

-There are recent strides being made in technology that can track fabrics to a microscopic level, with Swiss company Haelixa providing dyes and traceability of the actual thread.
+Recent strides are being made in technology that can track fabrics to a microscopic level, with Swiss company Haelixa providing dyes and traceability of the actual thread.

 Giving brands full visibility of their supply chain.